 Awarding and Disbursement of Funds

-All financial aid award offers are initially made based on a student enrolling full-time (12+ credit hours).
+All initial financial aid award offers are based on a student enrolling full-time (12+ credit hours).
 Should the student enroll less-than-full-time, their award will be prorated or reduced to their level of enrollment.
 Halftime is 6 to 8 credit hours and three-quarter-time is 9 to 11 credit hours.
-Students’ enrolled less-than-half-time may be eligible for a Federal Pell Grant based on their EFC.
+Students who are enrolled less-than-half-time may be eligible for a Federal Pell Grant based on their EFC.
 However, to be eligible for a Federal student loan, FSEOG and other types of aid, a student must be enrolled at least half-time.

 Financial Aid Credit Balance & Refund

 Students that have a credit balance remaining after all tuition and fee and other charges authorized to their account may receive a refund.
-This refund may be used to pay for indirect educational expenses such as room and board, personal and transportation expenses.
+This refund may be used to pay for indirect educational expenses such as room and board, transportation, and personal expenses.

 While the Financial Aid and Student Accounts Offices work on your refund, PLEASE REFRAIN FROM CONTACTING THEM REGARDING THE STATUS OF YOUR REFUND AS IT TAKES TIME AWAY FROM PROCESSING YOUR REFUND.